-The management of patients undergoing withdrawal symptoms is multidisciplinary.
+The management of patients undergoing withdrawal symptoms is interprofessional.
 The severity of the withdrawal symptoms depends on the type of agent and duration of use.
 Some patients with mild withdrawal symptoms can be managed as outpatients but those with alcohol withdrawal may require admission.
-Besides the psychiatrist, other healthcare professionals that should be involved in the management of these patients include the internist, neurologist, pain specialist, intensivist, mental health nurse and a cardiologist.
+Besides the psychiatrist, other healthcare professionals that should be involved in the management of these patients include the internist, neurologist, pain specialist, intensivist, mental health nurse, pharmacist, and sometimes a cardiologist.
+The nurse should assist in patient monitoring and education.
+The pharmacist should evaluate for drug-drug interactions and assist in selection and dosing of drugs used to control withdrawal symptoms.
 The outcomes depend on the agent ingested.
 For most patients relapses and remissions are very common following addiction to drugs and alcohol.
 (Level V)

 |||Gulati P,Chavan BS,Sidana A, Comparative efficacy of baclofen and lorazepam in the treatment of alcohol withdrawal syndrome.
 Indian journal of psychiatry.
 2019 Jan-Feb; [PubMed PMID: 30745655]|